Student Application

 Eligibility

-- There are no financial requirements of any sort for eligibility or participation in PROMYS India.
-For at least the first year of the program, every student who is accepted to PROMYS India will automatically be awarded a full scholarship which will cover all costs of participation: tuition, housing and meals, approved travel, and any required books.
+• There are no financial requirements of any sort for eligibility or participation in PROMYS India.
+Every student who is accepted to PROMYS India 2024 will automatically be awarded a full scholarship which will cover all tuition, housing and meal costs for the six weeks of the programme.
+Applicants may apply for additional need-based funding for travel and laundry.
+There are no required books.

 Both PROMYS and PROMYS India being highly selective, students in India will have a higher chance of being admitted if they apply to PROMYS India rather than PROMYS.

-There are four required components for first-year student applications:
+There are four required components for first-year student applications and a fifth component if you need funding for travel and laundry:

 Four required components for the first-year student application: